ProFlix2025/ProFlix/replit.md

-✅ **New Creator Pricing**: Removed "Free Creator" and replaced with "New Creator" at $29/month with 30-day free trial ✅ **Updated Revenue Model**: All creators now keep 100% of revenue, no platform revenue sharing ✅ **Video Content Limits**: New Creator tier limited to 10 hours of video content (reduced from 50 hours)
+✅ **New Creator Pricing**: Removed "Free Creator" and replaced with "New Creator" at $29/month with 30-day free trial ✅ **Updated Revenue Model**: All creators now keep 100% of revenue, no platform revenue sharing ✅ **Video Content Limits**: New Creator tier limited to 10 hours of video content (reduced from 50 hours) ✅ **Creator-Controlled Discounts**: Premium viewer discounts are optional and set by each creator, not automatic 10% on all courses
+✅ **Premium Viewer Revenue**: Platform keeps 100% of premium viewer subscriptions ($29/month) to fund free course offerings for premium viewers

 ## Deployment Status